feschukov/vlc-yaru-dark/README.md

 GPL 3

 ### Attribution
+This project is fork [VLC-Yaru-Dark](https://gitlab.com/NovaQC/vlc-yaru-dark).
 Most of the icons are reused from [VLC-Arc-Dark](https://github.com/varlesh/VLC-Arc-Dark) and [VLC Deep Dark](https://addons.videolan.org/p/1008199/).